- About the Vendor Product Selection Screen (aka Buying Preferences Screen)

 - Opening the Vendor Product Selection Screen

-- Viewing Vendor Products Selected for Food Items
+- Viewing the Vendor Product Selected for a Food Item

 - Viewing the Verified Vendor Products for a Food Item